slab-cmu/slab-cmu.github.io/_pages/about.md

 I am also co-author of [Plant Jones](https://twitter.com/plant_jones), a semi-intelligent plant who tweets negatively about water when thirsty, and positively when not.
 Code is available [here](https://github.com/patverga/plant_jones).
 Plant has been staying away from social media lately, but is still living his best life in my kitchen today!

 I started programming in middle school on my TI-83 calculator, and started using [Gentoo Linux](https://www.gentoo.org/main/en/about.xml) in high school, all self-taught out of a strong motivation to [h4ck the planet](https://www.youtube.com/watch?v=Cipc8EowshY).
-Now I've sold out and use a Mac, but still can still satisfy some of that system debugging itch when I teach [On-Device ML](http://cmu-odml.github.io).
+Now I've sold out and use a Mac, but can still satisfy some of that system debugging itch when I teach [On-Device ML](http://cmu-odml.github.io).